10-12 months

 Before going to the Hospital:

-• Visiting the Anesthesiologist a week before the procedure is important to make sure that the child is ready for general anesthesia.
+• Visiting the Anesthesiologist a week before the procedure is important to make sure that the child is ready for surgery.

 • The child should refrain from eating for 8 hours before the procedure.